Morris Michael Edelstein: Congress

-Death on June 4, 1941
+Last speech

-Edelstein's last speech was a response to Mississippi Representative John Elliott Rankin, widely described as an anti-Semite who advocated peace with Nazi Germany.
+Edelstein's last speech occurred on June 4, 1941.
+He took the floor to respond to Mississippi Representative John Elliott Rankin, widely described as an anti-Semite who advocated peace with Nazi Germany.
 Rankin had just delivered a House floor speech accusing "international Jewish brethren" of trying to drag America into World War II.

-In response, Edelstein, who was Jewish said: "Hitler started out by speaking about 'Jewish brethren.'
+In response, Edelstein, who was Jewish, said: "Hitler started out by speaking about 'Jewish brethren.'
 It is becoming the play and the work of those people who want to demagogue to speak about their 'Jewish brethren' and 'international bankers.' ...
 I deplore the idea that ... men in this House ... attempt to use the Jews as their scapegoat.
 I say it is unfair and I say it is un-American. ...
 All men are created equal, regardless of race, creed or color, and whether a man be Jew or Gentile, he may think what he deems fit."

+Death and burial

 Edelstein then walked out of the House.
 He collapsed and died shortly afterwards in the House cloakroom.

 He is buried in Mount Zion Cemetery, Maspeth, New York.
 15,000 mourners attended his funeral.